alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 The machine of research is a beautiful piece of work, and it can be gratifying to know you are literally building the future, but in the end you're still just one cog in a mass of gears and wires.

 \*\*\*

-There's a common refrain among professors to prospective graduate students:
-"If you could be happy doing anything else, don't go into academia."

-FLESH THIS OUT AND REORGANIZE IT LATER

-\*\*\*

-Grad school demands you to be excellent.

-Here's how it goes: some number of people get into graduate school programs at top universities.
-The vast majority have GPAs very close to 4.0, have prior research experience, and have an idea of what they want to do research in.
-At least a quarter of them will drop out, possibly with an MS.
-(That's the CMU drop out rate as of 2014.)

-When going into top universities like Berkeley for undergrad, people talk about how they were the top of their class in high school, and now they have to get used to being average.
-The same logic applies to graduate school, but now the standard for "average" is a 3.5 GPA from a top university.
-Then, you need to somehow standout among that crowd when looking for faculty positions to snag a tenure-track position instead of an adjunct, then need to stand out for tenure...
-Once you get up that high, almost everyone has inferiority complexes (???) and stays humble, and now they're asked to prove they're the shiniest diamond in all the land.
-It's a staggeringly tall order, and the prospects if you aren't near the top seem especially bad.
-Around a quarter of adjunct faculty are on food stamps, and that's assuming you can even find one at all.
-Alternatively, you can apply for a CS research lab, but I've heard those are as competitive as getting faculty positions.

-\*\*\*